businessandyandthefeerex/businessandyandthefeerex.github.io/_posts/2024-11-08-A1-Takeaways-Hong-Kong-Style-BBQ.md

 suburb: Kilbirnie
 website: N/A
 ---
-Rating: 2

-We ate dinner here in November 2024

 Shredded duck with plum sauce on rice
 Tofu with vegetables and spicy sauce on rice